oskarhenriksson/TropicalHomotopies.jl/README.md

 systems = linear_and_binomial_part(F)
 tropical_stable_intersection_with_homotopy_data(systems)[1]
 ```
-and the corresponding homotopies are given by
+To use the associated generalized homotopies to solve the system, we run
 ```
 tropical_solve(systems)
 ```